pstefanovic/grpc-load-balancing/README.md

 # observe for at least 1 minute
 ```

-Thanks to max age setting, connection is recreated on the client side and as a side-effect new pods are resolved via
+Thanks to the max-age setting, a connection is recreated on the client side, and as a side effect, new pods are resolved
-dns.
-So eventually there is traffic on all replicas (check their logs or client logs).
+via DNS.
+So eventually, there is traffic on all replicas (check their logs or client logs).

 Clean up